snwh/moka-icon-theme/README.md

     sudo apt-get update && sudo apt-get install moka-icon-theme

+The PPA is synchronized with the GitHub repository and should always deliver the latest version within a few hours, at most a day.

 ###Uninstall

 To uninstall, run the uninstall script to remove the locally installed icons.